Skip to content

 3. This will print out your current position in the Vizard interactive window

-4. Copy and paste this position into the code below after "tranportNode2.setPosition" depending on which hardware you are using
+4. Copy and paste this position into the Driving_Config.py PASSENGER_POSITION or in the code under the hardware options

 if sightlab.getConfig() in ['Driving Desktop']: